-- (4) The Commission shall approve the procurement plan, including expressly the forecast used in the procurement plan, if the Commission determines that it will ensure adequate, reliable, affordable, efficient, and environmentally sustainable electric service at the lowest total cost over time, taking into account any benefits of price stability. - (e) The procurement process shall include each of the following components: - (1) Solicitation, pre-qualification, and registration of bidders.
-The procurement administrator disseminate information to potential bidders to promote a procurement event, notify potential bidders that procurement administrator may enter into a post-bid price negotiation with bidders that meet the applicable benchmarks, provide supply requirements, and otherwise explain the competitive procurement process.
+- (3) Within 5 days after the filing of the procurement plan, any person objecting to the procurement plan shall file an objection with the Commission.
+Within 10 days after the filing, the Commission shall determine whether a hearing is necessary.
+The Commission shall enter its order confirming or modifying the procurement plan within 90 days after the filing of the procurement plan by the Illinois Power Agency. - (4) The Commission shall approve the procurement plan, including expressly the forecast used in the procurement plan, if the Commission determines that it will ensure adequate, reliable, affordable, efficient, and environmentally sustainable electric service at the lowest total cost over time, taking into account any benefits of price stability. - (e) The procurement process shall include each of the following components: - (1) Solicitation, pre-qualification, and registration of bidders.
+The procurement administrator shall disseminate information to potential bidders to promote a procurement event, notify potential bidders that the procurement administrator may enter into a post-bid price negotiation with bidders that meet the applicable benchmarks, provide supply requirements, and otherwise explain the competitive procurement process.
 In addition to such other publication as the procurement administrator determines is appropriate, this information shall be posted on the Illinois Power Agency's and the Commission's websites.
-The procurement administrator shall administer the prequalification process, including evaluation of credit worthiness, compliance procurement rules, and agreement to the standard form contract developed pursuant to paragraph (2) of this subsection (e).
+The procurement administrator shall administer the prequalification process, of credit worthiness, evaluation compliance procurement rules, and agreement to the standard form contract developed pursuant to paragraph (2) of this subsection (e).
 The procurement administrator shall then identify and register bidders to participate in the procurement event.